imaodong/DPKG/README.md

 # DPKG
 Our work, Multi-Hop Question Generation via Dual-Perspective Keyword Guidance, has been accepted to the Findings of ACL 2025.

 Thank you for your interest in our work.
-If you have any questions after reading our paper, please feel free to contact me at dong_i@163.com.
+If you have any questions after reading our paper, please feel free to contact me at dong_i@163.com or 20254027002@stu.suda.edu.cn

 If you use our data or code in your work, please kindly cite our work as: